Endurance (TV series): The Final Challenge

 There are three pyramids to start the game, and one more is added every round thereafter.

 The team that gets all the pyramid pieces wins the challenge, the game and the grand prize trip.

-Season summaries
+Episodes

 Season 1 - Endurance (2002–03)

 The premiere season was taped in the summer of 2002 on Parsons Beach on Catalina Island, California.
 Each of the seven teams played for one of seven grand prize trips.

 The Blue team of Aaron Thornburg and Jonna Mannion won their grand prize trip, which was a trip to the Amazon*.

 Mannion was also a participant on the show The Real World: Cancun and its spin-off show The Challenge on MTV.
 She was also on the TruTv series Rehab: Party at the Hard Rock Hotel as a cocktail waitress.
 She was also featured in the LMFAO music video for "La La La".